-- 19. An employee who is the subject of disciplinary action will be notified of the right of appeal.
-His/her written notice of appeal must be received by the Council within five working days of the employee receiving written notice of the disciplinary action and must specify the grounds for appeal. - 20.
-The grounds for appeal include; - a failure by the Council to follow its disciplinary policy - the sub-committee's decision was not supported by the evidence - the disciplinary action was too severe in the circumstances of the case - new evidence has come to light since the disciplinary meeting. - 21.
-The Appeal will be heard by a panel of three members of the staff committee who have not previously been involved in the case.
+- An employee who is the subject of disciplinary action will be notified of the right of appeal.
+His/her written notice of appeal must be received by the Council within five working days of the employee receiving written notice of the disciplinary action and must specify the grounds for appeal. - 28 The grounds for appeal include;

+- a failure by the Council to follow its disciplinary policy - the committee's disciplinary decision was not supported by the evidence - the disciplinary action was too severe in the circumstances of the case - new evidence has come to light since the disciplinary meeting. - Where possible, the appeal will be heard by members of the Council who have not previously been involved in the case.
 This includes the Investigator.
-There may be insufficient members of the staffing committee who have not previously been involved.
-If so, the appeal panel will be a committee of three members of the Council who may include members of the staff committee.
-The appeal panel will appoint a Chairman from one of its members. - 22.
-The employee will be notified, in writing, within 10 working days of receipt of the notice of appeal of the time, date and place of the appeal meeting.
-The employee will be advised that he/she may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official. - 23.
-At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the decision of the staffing sub-committee - explain the action that the appeal panel may take. - 24.
-The employee (or his companion) will be asked to explain the grounds for appeal. - 25.
-The Chairman will inform the employee that he/she will receive the decision and the panel's reasons, in writing, within five working days of the appeal hearing. - 26.
-The appeal panel may decide to uphold the decision of the staffing committee, substitute a less serious sanction or decide that no disciplinary action is necessary.
-If it decides to take no disciplinary action, no record of the matter will be retained on the employee's personnel file. - 27.
-If an appeal against dismissal is upheld, the employee will be paid in full for the period from the date of dismissal and continuity of service will be preserved. - 28.
-The appeal panel's decision is final.
+There may be insufficient members of the Council who have not previously been involved.
+If so, the appeal panel will be a committee of three members of the Council who may include members of the committee.
+The appeal panel will appoint a Chairman from one of its members. - The employee will be notified, in writing, within 10 working days of receipt of the notice of appeal of the time, date and place of the appeal meeting.
+The employee will be advised that he/she may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official. - 31 At the appeal meeting, the Chairman will: - introduce the panel members to the employee - explain the purpose of the meeting, which is to hear the employee's reasons for appealing against the disciplinary decision - explain the action that the appeal panel may take. - The employee (or companion) will be asked to explain the grounds for appeal. - The Chairman will inform the employee that he/she will receive the decision and the panel's reasons, in writing, usually within five working days of the appeal hearing. - The appeal panel may decide to uphold the disciplinary decision of the staffing committee, substitute a less serious sanction or decide that no disciplinary action is necessary.
+If it decides to take no disciplinary action, no record of the matter will be retained on the employee's personnel file. - If an appeal against dismissal is upheld, the employee will be paid in full for the period from the date of dismissal and continuity of service will be preserved. - 36 The appeal panel's decision is final.